-Velma McBride Murry, PhD, is the Betts Chair in Education and Human Development, professor of human and organizational development, and director, Center for Research on Rural Families and Communities, Peabody College, Vanderbilt University, Nashville, Tenn.
-Dr. Murry has conducted research on rural African American parents and youth for over 15 years and has identified proximal, malleable protective factors that deter youth risk engagement.
+Velma McBride Murry, PhD, is the Betts Chair in Education and Human Development, professor of human and organizational development, and director, Center for Research on Rural Families and Communities, Peabody College, Vanderbilt University, Nashville.
+Murry has conducted research on rural African-American parents and youth for over 15 years and has identified proximal, malleable protective factors that deter youth risk engagement.
 Findings from these empirical studies informed the development of a curriculum, the Strong African American Families Program, which was designed to enhance parenting and family processes to encourage youth to delay the age of sexual onset and the initiation and escalation of alcohol and other drug use.
-Results from her longitudinal trials with African American families also informed the design, development, and implementation of the Pathways for African American Success Program, the first family-based, technology interactive program targeting youth risk reduction by enhancing caregivers' regulated-communicative parenting and youths' racial identity, self-esteem, youth decision making processes and risk resistant efficacy.
-Dr. Murry brings a perspective on adversity that includes race, ethnicity and poverty; a strong background in the role that parenting plays in addressing the needs of youth; and extensive experience in designing and implementing randomized control trials.
-She is also Co-Director of the Community Engagement and Research Core at the Vanderbilt Medical Center.
-Dr. Murry has served as Commissioner of the State of Georgia Children's Trust Fund and as a member of the Institute of Medicine's Board on Children, Youth, and Families and Standing Committee on Family Planning; Board of Directors of the Family Process Institute; and co-directed the African American Mental Health Research Scientist Consortium, in which over 100 early career African American scholars were mentored to increase the numbers of competitive grant applications African American research scientists submit to the National Institute of Mental Health, advance the overall participation level of African American mental health researchers in NIMH initiatives and programs, and foster the development of high-quality individual and collaborative mental health research on racial/ethnic minority populations.
+Results from her longitudinal trials with African-American families also informed the design, development and implementation of the Pathways for African American Success Program, the first family-based, technology interactive program targeting youth risk reduction by enhancing caregivers' regulated-communicative parenting and youths' racial identity, self-esteem, youth decision making processes and risk resistant efficacy.
+Murry brings a perspective on adversity that includes race, ethnicity and poverty; a strong background in the role that parenting plays in addressing the needs of youth; and extensive experience in designing and implementing randomized control trials.
+She is also co-director of the Community Engagement and Research Core at the Vanderbilt Medical Center.
+Murry has served as commissioner of the State of Georgia Children's Trust Fund and as a member of the Institute of Medicine's Board on Children, Youth, and Families and Standing Committee on Family Planning; Board of Directors of the Family Process Institute; and co-directed the African American Mental Health Research Scientist Consortium, in which over 100 early career African-American scholars were mentored to increase the numbers of competitive grant applications African-American research scientists submit to the National Institute of Mental Health, advance the overall participation level of African-American mental health researchers in NIMH initiatives and programs, and foster the development of high-quality individual and collaborative mental health research on racial/ethnic minority populations.
 She edits articles, serves on the publication committee and editorial boards of several journals, and has published over 125 peer-reviewed articles.